PitPik/circularjs/README.md

 * DOMinator, a controller that automatically connects and syncs the VOM model with the real DOM.
 * Full featured PubSub functionality
 * Simple Promise implementation (with .all())
-* Ajax returning Promise with automatic CSRF-Token
+* Ajax with automatic CSRF-Token returning a Promise
 * Open router for all kinds of purposes
 * Toolbox for common functionality like add/remove/toggle/hasClass, event handling, localStorage, cookies, etc.